isaacs/minimatch/README.md

 All other methods are internal, and will be called as necessary.

-## Functions

-The top-level exported function has a `cache` property, which is an LRU cache set to store 100 items.
-So, calling these methods repeatedly with the same pattern and options will use the same Minimatch object, saving the cost of parsing it multiple times.

 ### minimatch(path, pattern, options)

 Main export.
 Tests a path against the pattern using the options.